FilipaBorges94/Bicycles/docs/user_stories/US01_Create_Race.md

 # 5. Integration/Demonstration

-As mentioned before, this functionality will be indirectly necessary for [US002], the standard categories will be shown in the category tree of the [US002] and for [US110], this User Story will associate the categories with some instance of Family [US010].
+As mentioned before, this functionality will be directly necessary for [US02], the stages will be added to an existing race and for [US06], this User Story will calculate the total length of the race and therefore a race must exist within the application.
+In addition, this functionality will be indirectly necessary for the remaining User Stories.

 At the moment, no other user stories are dependent on this one, so its integration with other functionalities cannot be tested further.

 # 6. Comments

-[us02]: US02_
+[us02]: US02_Add_Stage.md

-[us06]: US06_
+[us06]: US06_Total_Race_Length.md